-If you’re planning a floral tribute of your own and aren’t sure what exactly you want or how best to honour your loved one’s memory then here’s a quick guide to creating the perfect floral arrangement.
+If you’re planning a floral tribute of your own and aren’t sure what exactly you want or how best to honor your loved one’s memory then here’s a quick guide to creating the perfect floral arrangement.

 History of floral tributes

 The act of the human burial is one of the oldest religious activities in the world.
-Since the earliest days of burial, people have placed flowers on graves to pay tribute and to honour the deceased.
+Since the earliest days of burial, people have placed flowers on graves to pay tribute and to honor the deceased.